JasperGrant/ECED3901-Competition-2024/README.md

 ![image](img/remap_example.png)

-Notice the lack of /CompetitionStart, /team_1_pose, and /team_2_pose topics in the namespace.
+Notice the lack of /CompetitionStart, /team_1_pose, or /team_2_pose, and /team_1_ready or /team_2_ready topics in the namespace.
 Only their global versions are shown.
 Every other topic from each robot is in their respective namespace.

 To see this for yourself run the demo.launch.py file included in this repo.